 Rail yards are in constant motion with rail cars, locomotives, cargo, and heavy machinery always moving in different directions.
 The risk of being crushed against, underneath, or between these massive pieces of equipment is ever-present.
 If you were injured in this way, please reach out to a railroad crush injury lawyer immediately.
-You could secure much-needed compensation by working with a skilled railroad worker injury attorney.
+You could secure much-needed compensation by working with a skilled railroad injury attorney.

 How Do Railroad Workers Sustain Crush Injuries?